EmacsIsBetterThanVi/expert-lamp/README.md

-# Generate
+# CD
-Generate is an automatic build system which idetifies the compiler required to build a project, and can generate a full build instuction file on its own.
+CD is a small collection of commands which change the behavior of entering a directory.
+Included are vcd(Verbose Change Directory), ccd(Command Change Directory) and vccd(Verbose Command Change Directory)

 # Instalation Instuctions
 ## Manual Instalation